-Karachi Weather Update Today
+Karachi weather update today

 Karachi Rain Update

-According to the PMD, there is no possibility of rain in Karachi or any other parts of the region during the weekend.
+According to the Met Office, there is no chance of rain in Karachi or the surrounding region for the next 12 hours.

 Karachi Temperature Today

-Around noon, the temperature will be approximately 32°C, with the humidity level staying at 75 percent.
-Winds will blow at a speed of 22km/h.
-The highest UV Index recorded is 3, indicating moderate levels, and visibility is expected to be around 5km.
+Around noon, the temperature in Karachi will reach approximately 32°C, with humidity at 62%.
+Winds are blowing at a speed of 24km/h.
+The maximum UV Index is low at 2, and visibility is about 5km.

 Karachi Air Quality

-The air quality in Karachi has been measured at 99, which falls into the category of poor air quality.

-This poor air quality can have immediate health impacts on sensitive groups, and they should avoid outdoor activities.
-Even healthy individuals may experience difficulty in breathing and throat irritation, so it’s advisable to stay indoors and consider rescheduling outdoor plans.
+The air quality in Karachi is recorded at 109, which is considered unhealthy.
+This can have immediate health effects on sensitive groups, and even healthy individuals may experience breathing difficulties and throat irritation with prolonged exposure.
+It’s advisable to limit outdoor activities.

 Synoptic Situation

-Continental air masses are dominant in most parts of the country, while there is a weak westerly weather system in the northern areas.

-Dry weather is expected to continue across most parts of the country, with hot conditions in the southern regions.
-However, there’s a chance of partly cloudy weather with the possibility of rain, wind, or thunderstorms in isolated areas of Gilgit Baltistan and nearby regions.
+Currently, most of the country is experiencing continental air.
+There’s a weak westerly wave in the northern regions.
+Dry and hot weather is expected in most parts of the country, particularly in the south.
+However, there might be partly cloudy weather with a chance of rain, wind, or thunderstorms in isolated areas of Gilgit Baltistan and nearby regions.

 Read More News On